The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Build next system (compound returns)

 Systems that show 3:1 ROI or better get expanded.
-Systems below 3:1 get redesigned or eliminated.

 This creates a self-optimizing system library.

-Your measurement plan:
+Your measurement plan

-The Four Hidden Problems (Why Systems Collapse)
+The Four Hidden Problems That Make One-Build Systems Collapse

 You’ve seen the framework work.
 Now here’s where it breaks.